Beverly Perry Fellow - District of Columbia Government

 - Reviewing reports from various agencies for legal issues, consistency with administration policy and other questions of judgment.

-Application Deadline: Interviews will be conducted shortly thereafter and a decisions made promptly thereafter.
+Application Deadline: Interviews will be conducted in the fall and a decision made as soon as possible.